ml-2/purevec/README.md

 The built-in iteration functions such as `each` and `next` will also work incorrectly.
 To properly iterate, use `pvec/iter` which returns a coroutine that iterates over the vector.

 There is also no way to recursively convert vectors to a pretty string because there is no way to tell the difference between vectors and tuples.

+### Speed

+This library is not very optimized and is much slower than the persistent vectors you might find in, say, Clojure.
+To give some sense of this, on my computer, it takes about 4 seconds to append a million elements to an initially empty vector.

+It is O(log n) to append elements (using `pvec/conj`), remove elements from the end (using `pvec/pop`), to access elements at any index (using `pvec/get`), and to set an element at any index (using `pvec/set`).

+These performance characteristics can be affected by the garbage collector, and so may be slower than stated on larger vectors.
+For example, when the garbage collector is disabled, it consistently takes 4 seconds on my computer to append 32^4 (~1_000_000) elements to a vector that already has over 32^4 elements (but less than 32^5 elements).
+When the garbage collector is enabled, however, it takes longer the longer the vector, taking 4 seconds for the first 32^4 elements, 7 for the next 32^4, then 9 seconds, then 11.

 ### Equality